 We are exposed to interest rate risk related to our outstanding debt.
-An immediate 10% increase or decrease in current interest rates from their position as ofMarch 31, 2019 would not have a material impact on our interest expense due to the fixed coupon rate on the majority of our debt obligations.
-However, the interest expense associated with our senior credit facility and term loans, that bear interest at variable rates, could be affected.
-For every 100 basis point increase or decrease in interest rates, our annual interest expense could increase by a total of approximately \$12.9 million or decrease by a total of approximately \$5.3 million based on the total balance of our primary borrowings under the Term Loan Facility as of March 31, 2019.
-As of March 31, 2019, we had not employed any interest rate derivative products against our debt obligations.
-However, we may enter into interest rate hedging agreements in the future to mitigate our exposure to interest rate risk.
+An immediate increase or decrease in current interest rates from their position as of March 31, 2020 would not have a material impact on our interest expense due to the fixed coupon rate on the majority of our debt obligations.
+However, the interest expense associated with our senior credit facility and term loans that bear interest at variable rates could be affected.
+For every 100 basis point increase or decrease in interest rates, our annual interest expense could increase by approximately \$13.8 million or decrease by approximately \$5.8 million based on the total balance of our term loan borrowings as of March 31, 2020.
+As of March 31, 2020, we had not employed any interest rate derivative products to hedge our variable rate debt obligations.
+However, we may enter into interest rate hedging agreements in the future to mitigate our exposure to interest rate risk